 Podcast and video of each event will be available

 Gene Epstein has recently stepped down from a 26-year stint as Economics and Books Editor of Barron's, with plans to write long-form articles and books.
 His last published book was Econospinning: How to Read between the Lines when the Media Manipulate the Numbers.
 He has taught economics at the City University of New York and St. John’s University, and worked as a senior economist for the New York Stock Exchange.
-He's appeared on podcasts that include Russ Roberts’ “EconTalk," "The Tom Woods Show,” and the Reason podcast, and has delivered lectures in venues that include the International House in Tokyo; Loyola University in Baltimore; Universidad Francisco Marroquin in Guatemala City; the Romanian-American University in Bucharest; and the American Center in Moscow.
+He's appeared on podcasts that include Russ Roberts’ “EconTalk," "The Tom Woods Show,” and the Reason podcast, and has delivered talks at the International House in Tokyo; Loyola University in Baltimore; Universidad Francisco Marroquin in Guatemala City; the Romanian-American University in Bucharest; and the American Center in Moscow.
 He has defended the negative successfully (in terms of Oxford-style voting) at three Soho Forum debates: on Adam Smith (6/13/17); on Ayn Rand (1/16/18); and on socialism (10/15/18); and on Social Security (6/17/19) —and will be again defending the negative on socialism this coming Nov.
 5.

 Jane Menton is a committed Libertarian and lifelong New Yorker.

 Before joining the Soho Forum, Jane coordinated nationwide programming for the Adam Smith Society, the Manhattan Institute’s project for MBA students and alumni.
-Prior to that, Jane worked in the private sector as a campus recruiter at two of the nation's top law firms, Goodwin Procter LLP and Kirkland & Ellis LLP.
+Prior to that, Jane worked as a campus recruiter at two of the nation's top law firms, Goodwin Procter LLP and Kirkland & Ellis LLP.